 After the APM Server has validated and processed events from the APM agents, the server transforms the data into Elasticsearch documents and stores them in corresponding Elasticsearch indices.
 In a matter of seconds you can start viewing your application performance data in the Kibana APM app.

 Elasticsearch is a highly scalable open source full-text search and analytics engine.
 It allows you to store, search, and analyze large volumes of data quickly and in near real time.
 Elasticsearch is used to store APM performance metrics and make use of its aggregations.

 Kibana is an open source analytics and visualization platform designed to work with Elasticsearch.
 You use Kibana to search, view, and interact with data stored in Elasticsearch.

-Since application performance monitoring is all about visualizing data and detecting bottlenecks, it’s crucial you understand how to use the Kibana APM UI.
+Since application performance monitoring is all about visualizing data and detecting bottlenecks, it’s crucial you understand how to use the APM app in Kibana.
 The following sections will help you get started: